IRA and IIJA Funding Opportunities for Retail

 • Engage with federal, state, and local governments to ensure the programs are effectively implemented and support infrastructure developments that accelerate retail industry decarbonization.

-Over the past year, agencies have begun implementation and disbursement of IIJA funds and are poised to start acting on IRA opportunities.
-RILA presents this three-part briefing to assist our members in identifying which programs could benefit your company.
+Over the few years, agencies have begun implementation and disbursement of IIJA and IRA funds.
+RILA presents this three-part briefing to assist our members in identifying which programs could benefit their company.
 Please contact RILA VP of CSR Erin Hiatt with additional suggestions on information that would be useful for your company, such as:

 • Are there particular programs listed in this briefing for which your company would like more information?